Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

-Instead of setting up the receiver and flight controller as described above (i.e. "Low-Throttle" and "No Signal" methods) the receiver can be set-up to set channel 5 (flight mode channel) to a :ref:`flight mode <flight-modes>`\ slot that has been set to RTL.
-For example the receiver could be setup to move ch5's pwm value to 1700 which is "Flight Mode 5" which could then be set to RTL on the Mission Planner's Initial Setup >> Mandatory Hardware >> Flight Modes screen.
+Instead of setting up the receiver and flight controller as described above (i.e. "Low-Throttle" and "No Signal" methods) the receiver can be set-up to set channel 5 (flight mode channel) to a :ref:`flight mode <flight-modes>` slot that has been set to RTL.
+For example the receiver could be setup to move ch5's pwm value to 1700us which is "Flight Mode 5" which could then be set to RTL on the Mission Planner's Initial Setup >> Mandatory Hardware >> Flight Modes screen.